 - Meaningfully transforms data into something new and useful.

 My career in patent law has seen the ups and downs of patenting software inventions.
-The very year I started as a patent attorney was 1998 and coincided with the Federal Circuit decision in State Street Bank.
-State Street opened the door to patenting “methods of doing business” and set a relatively low bar to patent eligibility.
-The Federal Circuit held inventions were patentable that involved some practical application and produced “a useful, concrete and tangible result.”
+Moreover, the very year I started as a patent attorney was 1998 and coincided with the Federal Circuit decision in State Street Bank.
+Thereafter, State Street opened the door to patenting “methods of doing business” and set a relatively low bar to patent eligibility.
+Consequently, the Federal Circuit held inventions were patentable that involved some practical application and produced “a useful, concrete and tangible result.”

 This coincided with the dot-com boom (and eventual “bust”) that lasted between 1995 and March 2000.
 During that time, the Nasdaq rose 400% only to fall nearly 80% from its peak by October 2002.

 It was possible for small startups to go “public” and raise millions (even if unprofitable).
 A primary form of collateral for securing funding …patents.
 Therefore, many of these startups used large patent portfolios to secure investment and funding.

 A series of events occurring in short sequence led to the dot-com bust in 2000.
 These events included: (1) raising of federal interest rates; (2) Japan falling into a recession; and (3) anti-trust findings against Microsoft alleging monopolization of its Internet Explorer browser.
 By Fall of 2002, stocks had lost $5 trillion in market capitalization.
 However, few assets survived the bust.
 These included outdated computer monitors, Aeron chairs and large portfolios of software patents.